Joy Blooms, follow my adventures in Lubbock as I garden here

 Basic Concepts

 • Go native rather than using only hybrids.
-You'll be rewarded with more butterflies.

 • Provide plants for each of the four life-cycles of the butterfly.